KlevGG/TrackerScreenshot/README.md

 **To use the script, you need to have Python and PIP.
 Latest versions are recommended.**

-The script uses Chrome Webdriver, therefore, you need to have Chrome installed.
+The script runs on Chrome Webdriver, therefore, you need to have Chrome installed.
+If you prefer Edge, refer to the end of the readme to do changes.

 - Create a folder with a name of your choice.
 Example: "screenshots-bot".
 - Clone or download the library into the folder.